Pf2ools/pf2ools-papers/README.md

 # Pf2ools Papers

-This **strictly internal** repository stores the (sometimes quasi-formal) write-ups that are sporadically written for the Pf2ools project.
+This repository stores the (sometimes quasi-formal) write-ups that are sporadically written for the Pf2ools project.
 The aim is to avoid these documents being spread across file-hosters and Discord messages, and instead collect them into one place for later reference.
+It is oriented towards **contributing developers**, and assumes a reasonable familiarity with the project's particulars.

 ## Format